 Often after a few visits, it becomes clear that pain is a limiting factor in a patient’s health and mobility.
 Unfortunately, the documentation has been completed, and I realize I scored them incorrectly.
 I have even experienced assessing patients who have just had joint replacement surgery, minimizing and downplaying their post surgical pain at the initial visit.
 This inaccurate pain information can lead to incorrect documentation, an inadequate number of visits, and inappropriate reimbursement.

-A good pain assessment is an opportunity to address a factor which could lead to improved short and long term health and safety.
+A good pain assessment is an opportunity to address factors which could lead to improved short and long term health and safety.

 Download and print this out by right clicking and saving to your desktop.
 Use this as a reminder to ask questions to get an accurate picture!